monomadic/cassette/README.md

         p "hi"
 ```

-Templar makes heavy use of DSLs, and encourages developers to extend these.
+Templar makes heavy use of abstractions called overlays, and encourages developers to extend these.
 Each command above (page, h1, p) are actually overlays, which internally tell the compiler what to do with each node.
 For example in this case, we are generating a single HTML document with a few tags.
 A single templar document could produce an entire website of multiple pages, styles, and js, all with tight output control and a simple, readable format that allows you to create future abstractions.

 For example, a more complicated document might look like this: